 Coordinators need evidence of embedding, not separate tracking spreadsheets: The IB requires ATL to be visible in teaching and learning, not recorded in a separate document from lessons.

-The five-question audit turns compliance into recognition: Asking "did pupils explain something to a partner?" is faster than completing a tracking grid and gives more honest evidence of ATL in practice.
+The five-question audit turns compliance into recognition: Asking "did learners explain something to a partner?" is faster than completing a tracking grid and gives more honest evidence of ATL in practice.

 The ATL Admin Problem